example42/example42.github.io/_posts/2018-04-30-puppet_tutorial_part_4.md

 #### The PSICK Module (Library)

-The PSICK module can be considered an infrastructure library, and provider 3 major features:
+The PSICK module can be considered an infrastructure library which provides 3 major features:

 - Phased classification
 - Profiles for common system configurations
-- TP profiles to manage applications (via tp module)
+- TinyPuppet profiles to manage applications (via tp module)

 ##### Phased classification